 Should you wish to find our more about our curriculum, feel free to explore the links below or contact the school office.

 We have carefully considered our curriculum to ensure it meets the needs of all pupils under our care.
-Each year, the teaching and learning of the National Curriculum is delivered through Topic-based learning.
+Each year, the teaching and learning of the National Curriculum is delivered through subject-specific learning focused around a termly topic.
+These topics are used as the vehicle for learning and links are made across the curriculum.

 The structure and content of the curriculum is mapped out in our long term, short term and medium term planning documents.
 Our long term plans detail how the curriculum is structured and sequenced for subjects which outline the progression of knowledge and skills across the school and links learning to other curriculum areas.
 As a useful document for subject leads and class teachers, a medium term plan maps out the 'Learning Journey' including: the knowledge, skills, hooks, 'Stunning Starter and Fabulous Finish' and key vocabulary.
 Knowledge organisers supplement our medium term plans and provide key learning for pupils in science, history and geography.